joeycoxonIT/osticket-prereqs/README.md

 <p>

 - Go back to the virtual machines page in Azure, then copy the Public IP address
-- Go the windows search bar at the bottom of your screen and open “Remote Desktop Connection”
+- Go the Windows search bar at the bottom of your screen and open “Remote Desktop Connection”
-- Under “Computer” paste the Public IP address” then connect to the VM
+- Under “Computer” paste the Public IP address then connect to the VM
 </p>
 <p>
 <img src="https://i.imgur.com/Y38Ab5W.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>